 Sam’s voice could be heard from the other side of the door.
 “Okay, Lauuu-ra, no more fun and games-zies.
-It’s serious now-oow.
-Heeeeeer comes...
-SAMIE!”
+It’s serious now-ow.
+Heeeeeer comes… SAMIE!”

 Laura moved back from the door as far as she could get.
 She was leaning against her dressing table.
-As her hand pressed against the top of the table she felt her hairbrush.
-She grabbed it and held it in front of herself, like it was a weapon.
+As her hand pressed against the top, she felt her hairbrush.
+She grabbed it and held it in front of her like it was a weapon.

-There was some more noise at the door and the lock and latch clicked.
+There was more noise at the door and the lock and latch clicked.
 The door slowly swung open, and Sam stood there, a hammer in one hand and a long butcher knife in the other.
-He looked in at Laura, and licked his lips.
+He looked in at Laura and licked his lips.

 “Hi, little Lauuuu-ra.”
 He looked at the hairbrush Laura was holding.
 “Oh, that’s swee-eet, little Lauuuu-ra.
 Making yourself pret-ty for your Saaaa-mie.”

-Sam took one step into the bedroom, and stopped because he saw a blur of movement out of the corner of his eye.
+Sam took one step into the bedroom and stopped because he saw a blur of movement out of the corner of his eye.
 That was the last thing he saw.
 Marti’s swing was perfect.
 It would have been a sure home run if she’d been playing softball.
-Instead it connected just below Sam’s forehead, across the bridge of his nose and his eye sockets.
-There was the sound of bone shattering, and Sam slumped to the floor, unconscious, and the hammer and knife flew in opposite directions.
+Instead, it connected below Sam’s forehead, across the bridge of his nose and eye sockets.
+There was the sound of bones shattering.
+Sam slumped to the floor, unconscious, and the hammer and knife flew in opposite directions.

 Marti jumped down from the bench.
-She raised the bat above her head, and swung it downward and it connected with the top of Sam’s head with a satisfying CRACK sound.
+She raised the bat above her head and swung it down, and it connected with the top of Sam’s head with a satisfying CRACK sound.
 Sam’s body jerked once, then once again.
 There was no further movement or sound from the intruder.

 Marti pushed on Sam’s leg with her foot.
 “Looks like our little Saaaamie is gonna be out for a while.”
-She grinned, turned, and looked at Laura who was still leaning against the dressing table, holding the hairbrush.
-Laura was as white as a sheet, her eyes were as wide as saucers, tears were running down her cheeks, and she was breathing hard.
-The hairbrush slid out of her hand onto the floor, and she covered her face with her hands and started sobbing.
+She grinned, turned, and looked at Laura, who was still leaning against the dressing table, holding the hairbrush.
+She was as white as a sheet, her eyes were as wide as saucers, tears were running down her cheeks, and she was breathing hard.
+The hairbrush slid out of her hand onto the floor.
+She covered her face with her hands and sobbed.

-Marti tossed the bat onto the bed and walked over to Laura and pulled her into a hug.
+Marti tossed the bat onto the floor, walked over to Laura, and pulled her into a hug.
 Laura’s sobs changed to sniffling sounds.
-After a few seconds, Laura stepped back and rubbed her eyes with her forearm and her nose with the back of her other hand.
+After a few seconds, Laura stepped back and rubbed her eyes with her left forearm and her nose with the back of her right hand.

 “No?
 Why not?”

-“We gotta make sure he can’t move, can’t get at us, can’t get away.
-You stay here and guard him, I’m gonna get some duct tape from downstairs.”
+“We gotta make sure he can’t move, can’t get away, and can’t get at us.
+You stay here and guard him.
+I’m gonna get some duct tape from downstairs.”

-With that Laura ran past Sam and out of the bedroom.
-Marti picked up the bat and stood guard, far enough away that if he came to he wouldn’t be able to grab her.
-Laura returned with a large roll of silver-colored duct tape and a pair of scissors.
+With that, Laura ran past Sam and out of the bedroom.
+Marti picked up the bat and stood guard, far enough away that he wouldn’t be able to grab her if he came to.

-She started by cutting long pieces of tape which they wrapped tightly around and around Sam’s ankles and knees.
+She started by cutting long pieces of tape they wrapped tightly around Sam’s ankles and knees.
 “Help me roll him onto his stomach.
-That way we can tape his hands and wrists together in back of him.”
+That way, we can tape his hands and wrists together in back of him.”
 When that was done, Laura stood and looked down at Sam.
 “I think that’ll hold him.
 Let’s roll him on his back.”